bexoft/finalmq/README.md

 Even that it is possible to send and receive Trigger Events with different protocols or different serialization formats, the usual connection for HL7 is a plain TCP connection with a message start and a message end sequence.
 Message start: **0x0B**
 Message end: **0x1C, 0x0D**
 The message type is coded inside the HL7 message header.
-But the used namespace for the generated code must be defined for the connection (usually just "**hl7**").
+But the namespace of the generated code is is not found in the message header.
+Therefore, the namespace must be given to the HL7 parser, so that it can match a message type to a generated Trigger Event.
+You can pass the namespace of the generated code with the property: PROPERTY_NAMESPACE.
+Usually it is "hl7".
+This is also the default namespace of the generated code for HL7.
+Therefore, you can just skip this property.
 Also the multiplexing of entities does not work for the plain HL7 connection, so only one entity can be used to send and receive HL7 messages for each connect or bind.
-The name of the entity/service that shall be used inside the application for a connect or a bind must be defined.
+The name of the entity/service that shall be used inside the application for a connect or a bind must be defined with the property: PROPERTY_ENTITY.

-So, a connect of a plain HL7 connection will look like this:
+So, a connect of a plain HL7 connection can look like this:

 ```C++
     SessionInfo sessionClient = entityContainer.connect("tcp://localhost:7000:delimiter_x:hl7", { {}, {},